hansemannn/titanium-firebase/README.md

 | Authentication | [titanium-firebase-auth](https://github.com/hansemannn/titanium-firebase-auth) | ✅ | ❌ |
 | AdWords | TBA | ❌ | ❌ |

-## Known issues
+## Notes
-Right now, you need to at least have the `Analytics` module included in order to call `configure()` on it.
-I wanted to keep the different Firebase features separated into own modules to not blow up the app-size, but as `Analytics` depends on the `FirebaseCore` framework, it makes it hard to distribute the core as an own module.
-If you have an idea on how to solve that, let me know!
+In order to use any of the modules, the `titanium-firebase-core` module needs to be included in the project in order to call the `configure` method.

 ## Contributors
 * Please see https://github.com/hansemannn/titanium-firebase/graphs/contributors